kjswaruph/fossee-intern-task/03-drupal-integration.md

 2. Enter the following
    - Client ID: drupal
    - Client Secret: Paste the copied Client Secret from Keycloak Drupal Client Tab here
-   - Authorization Endpoint: {Keycloak Base URL}/realms/{realm-name}/protocol/openid-connect/auth
+   - Authorization Endpoint: `{your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/auth`
-   - Token Endpoint: {Keycloak Base URL}/realms/{realm-name}/protocol/openid-connect/token
+   - Token Endpoint: `{your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/token`
-   - UserInfo Endpoint: {Keycloak Base URL}/realms/{realm-name}/protocol/openid-connect/userinfo
+   - UserInfo Endpoint: `{your_keycloak_domain}/realms/sso-apps/protocol/openid-connect/userinfo`
-   - For the above three replace {Keycloak base URL} with your Keycloak domain example https://your_keycloak_domain/ and {realm-name} with the realm name you just created in Keycloak
+   - For the above three replace `{your_keycloak_domain}` with your Keycloak domain example https://your_keycloak_domain/ and `{your_realm_name}` with the realm name you just created in 02-keycloak-setup.
-3. Now click on button Save Configuration.
+1. Now click on button Save Configuration.

 ### F. Test Configuration

 1. In your miniOrange OAuth Client Configuration, click on Perform Test Configuration
-2. You will be asked to sign in to your Keycloak administrator console, login using the username and password which you created in our new realm i.e drupaluser
+2. You will be asked to sign in to your Keycloak administrator console, login using the username sso-admin and password which you created in sso-apps realm
 3. After successfully login, you will be provided with a list of attributes that are received from Keycloak.
 4. Click on Configure mapping button, you will be redirected to Attribute Mapping tab and set Email Attribute: Email